tamannaBithy/candle-shop/README.md

 * Material Ui

 #### & what can you do with this site ? ####
-* you can visit the website pages's without reloading
+* you can visit the website components without reloading
-* can book a service
+* can buy a product
-* visiting your cart
+* can visit your cart
-* can delete any order as your wish
+* can delete any of order as your wish
-* react router with the combination of react-bootstrap will make a better user-experience !!
+* there is a dashboard for normal user & for admin
+* an user can give a review
+* an admin can update a product status & can make a admin too
+* a admin also can delete any product he wants
-* can sign in with google
+* can sign in with google & can register a account